philipturner/molecular-renderer/README.md

   - Need to work with native Linux and Windows APIs for key bindings, windowing
   - Need to translate the Metal GPU shaders to HLSL, which compiles into SPIR-V
   - AMD FidelityFX integration for upscaling ray traced images
-- Replace the usage of Apple-specific `simd_quatf` and `CACurrentMediaTime()` API throughout the MolecularRendererApp code base, without breaking old code
+- Replace the usage of Apple-specific `simd_quatf` and `CACurrentMediaTime()` APIs throughout the MolecularRendererApp code base, without breaking old code